| A sea of stone - biodiversity and historyBella S. Galil

 oysters, squid, shrimp, and sea urchins.

-In the 1st century BCE oysters and fish were raised commercially
+A fisherman sits on a rock by the seaside.| | In the 1st century BCE oysters and fish were raised commercially

 around the Bay of Naples: six thousand moray eels were dispatched for a